Study of Aspirin in Patients with Vestibular Schwannoma

 What is the purpose of this study?

-The purpose of this study is to see if aspirin will prevent tumor growth compared to placebo in patients with sporadic or NF-2 related vestibular schwannoma.
+The purpose of this study is to see if aspirin will prevent tumor growth in patients with sporadic or NF-2 related vestibular schwannoma compared to patients who do not take aspirin.

 Who qualifies to participate?